 Per the agreement between the Commission and Burlington County, labeling of storm drain inlets located on the portion of River Road under the commission's jurisdiction will be performed by the County.
 The commission's responsibility is thus reduced to the labeling of impacted storm drain inlets located within the maintenance yards, toll plazas, and its bridges.
 Overall, these facilities account for 118 storm drain inlets, 96 scuppers on Tacony-Palmyra Bridge, and 36 scuppers on Burlington-Bristol Bridge.
-Due to the relatively low number of impacted storm drain inlets, it is expected that the labeling will be completed well ahead of schedule.

 Labeling will be completed using Das Manufacturing, Inc.'s Das Duracast Curb MarkersTM, or an equivalent.
 The markers are plastic labels displaying a fish sign and reading "NO DUMPING - DRAINS TO WATERWAYS".
 Labels will be secured to the inlets using adhesive.
 A polyurethane "dome" is applied to the face of this premium marker.
-This optically clear, selfhealing, non-yellowing Duracast surface protects against mechanical and chemical abrasion.
+This optically clear, self-healing, non-yellowing Duracast surface protects against mechanical and chemical abrasion.
 The Duracast surface effectively doubles U.V. resistance as well.
 It is the most durable marker available from Das Manufacturing and is guaranteed to remain legible and secure for 12 years.

-All new drain inlets that will be installed as part of a redevelopment or new development projects will be prestamped at the foundry with a permanent sign displaying a fish sign and a message "DUMP NO WASTE - DRAINS TO WATERWAYS".
+All new drain inlets that will be installed as part of a redevelopment or new development projects will be pre-stamped at the foundry with a permanent sign displaying a fish sign and a message "DUMP NO WASTE - DRAINS TO WATERWAYS".